Diamondbacks rally again, erupt late to crush Indians

 TRAINER'S ROOM

 Indians: OF Lonnie Chisenhall, on the 10-day disabled list with a sprained right shoulder, served as DH for Triple-A Columbus on Friday.
-Manager Terry Francona said he could be activated in time for the Indians' home opener on Tuesday. ...
-Brantley (shoulder) could get Sunday off, with the Indians facing a left-hander in a day game and Brantley having played the team's first five games.
+Francona said he could be activated in time for the Indians' home opener on Tuesday. ...
+Michael Brantley (shoulder) could get Sunday off, with the Indians facing a left-hander in a day game and Brantley having played the team's first five games.

 Diamondbacks: Reliever Archie Bradley is over his illness and got three days of rest after a long outing on Tuesday.
 He was available to pitch Saturday. ...
 OF Gregor Blanco (oblique) is on a throwing program but has yet to swing a bat. ...
 Pitchers Jake Barrett (right shoulder) and Rubby De La Rosa (right elbow) threw batting practice on Saturday at the team complex in nearby Scottsdale.